oliver-la/valet-neutral/readme.md

 Since Valet+ is intended to replace Valet, it still uses the same `valet` command-line name.
 Any changes in its interface are documented below.

-### Why Valet/Valet+?
+### Features

-Valet+ configures your Mac to always run Nginx in the background when your machine starts.
-Then, using [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq), Valet+ proxies all requests on the `*.test` domain to point to sites installed on your local machine.
+ValetN configures your system to always run Nginx in the background when you start your system.
+Then, using [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq), ValetN proxies all requests on the `*.test` domain to point to sites installed on your local machine.

 In other words, a blazing fast development environment.
-Valet+ provides a great alternative if you want flexible basics or prefer extreme speed.
+ValetN provides a great alternative if you want flexible basics or prefer extreme speed.

 ### Differences from Valet